RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

 #### Model Trainings
 We selected the Linear Regression (LR) model as our baseline because it is simple, interpretable, and computationally efficient.
 It allows us to establish a reference point for evaluating the performance of more complex models.
 Also, our LR model provides insight into how each feature influences the target variable (driver pay), helping us understand the data relationships before applying advanced methods.

 ##### Linear Regression
-We trained a baseline Linear Regression model using Spark’s MLlib to predict driver pay.
-The model was trained on engineered features such as trip duration, distance, pickup/dropoff zones, and time-of-day indicators. ''' Link to our code'''
+We trained a baseline Linear Regression model using PySpark's ML Library to predict driver pay.
+The model was trained on engineered features such as trip duration, distance, pickup/dropoff zones, and time-of-day indicators.
+After the initial run and ploting the results.
+There was an observaition on 0 driver pay predictions (A vertical blue line on zero).
+We removed the zero amount (and under) labels from the data which improved the reults.
+After retraining, we evaluate the performance using RMSE, R², and MAE as the performance metric.

+##### GBT Regression
+We trained a Gradient-Boosted Trees (GBT) regression model using the same feature set to capture non-linear relationships in the data.

+##### Random Forest Regression
+The Random Forest (RF) regression model was also trained on the same dataset and performed reasonably well.
+Its overall prediction accuracy was lower than that of the GBT model, indicating it was less effective at capturing the underlying structure of the data.

+We utilized the RegressionEvaluator from PySpark’s ML library to consistently assess model performance during hyperparameter tuning with grid search across three regression algorithms: Gradient-Boosted Trees (GBT), Linear Regression (LR), and Random Forest (RF).
+The evaluator was configured with the target column (labelCol) set to the actual label (driver_pay) and the prediction column (predictionCol) set to the model’s predicted output.
+The primary evaluation metric used was Root Mean Squared Error (RMSE), which is sensitive to large errors and provides a reliable measure of model accuracy.
+By applying a uniform evaluation strategy across all models within the CrossValidator framework, we ensured comparability of results and consistency in performance optimization.

 Best Linear Regression Parameters:
   regParam          = 0.0
   elasticNetParam   = 0.0